Ashish50514561/Pg-Management/README.md

 * Validations
     * Validations are done using Formik and Yup
     * Precise validations on login and singup forms
-    * validations on adding Tenants Rooms Buildings
+    * validations on adding Tenants, Rooms and Buildings

 * Admin Module